There are at least four conversations on your to-do list that you haven't had yet.

 Directors tend to default to one of two options with uncomfortable conversations.
 Postpone them entirely, or escalate the first one they finally have into a sit-down meeting with a closed door and a documented agenda.

-The middle option — the brief, clear, in-the-moment kind that takes four minutes and prevents the formal version from ever being necessary — is the one most directors skip.
-Either it never happens, or the situation drifts long enough that "informal" is no longer available.
+Almost nobody defaults to the third option — the one that makes the other two unnecessary.
+That third option is the brief, clear, in-the-moment conversation that takes a few minutes and prevents the formal version from ever being necessary.
+Most directors skip it entirely, and by the time they don't, the situation has drifted long enough that "informal" is no longer available.

 Not "I want her to know I'm upset."
 Not "I want her to apologize."